 Due to the nature of the IB Diploma Programme, it is very difficult to accommodate the needs of students coming to TKS in Grade 12, especially from a non-IB school.
 Students who are transferring from another IB School may be eligible depending on whether TKS offers the same courses as the former school.

 General High School Courses

-General High School Courses courses are credit bearing.
-The credits count towards the TKS Diploma, but they do not count towards the IB Diploma and are aimed at the following students:
+General High School Courses courses are credit bearing and count towards the completion of the TKS Diploma, but they do not count towards the IB Diploma.